ABOUT MINDFULIST

 9. Depth

-We consider depth as a value in itself—not as a destination but as a direction.
-We stay with things.
-We go under the surface.
-We resist the pull toward the quick and the easy.
+We consider depth as a value in itself.
+It't the opposite of what's superficial.
+We like to sit and stay with things.
+We try to go under the surface and pay enough attention.
+We resist the pull toward the quick and the easy as much as possible.

-“Everything C. A. offers is thorough, well-crafted, and with a sense of completeness.
+“Everything Cigdem offers is thorough, well-crafted, and with a sense of completeness.
 As a facilitator, she complements her evoking writing with a gentle presence, fluff-free.”

 Monicka Clio Sakki, Artist & Creativity Mentor